 The Project will generate a range of positive effects.
-The nature and degree of these positive effects are elaborated on in Section 16 of the AEE.
-However they are summarised as follows:
+The nature and degree of these positive effects are elaborated on in Section 23 of the AEE.
+However, they are summarised as follows:

-- The Project will provide the necessary transport infrastructure to support and integrate with the planned urban growth in Drury-Ōpāheke, unlocking development capacity. - The Project will provide a safe, reliable transport corridor that enables sustainable travel choice, improves safety and significantly improves access to employment and social amenities. - The new bridge over Ngakoroa Stream on Bremner Road decreases the flooding upstream due to its wider span. - The new Hingaia Stream Bridge will provide significantly reduced upstream flood risk, improve freeboard and resilience and will have a positive effect on the existing flooding affecting the North Island Main Trunk rail corridor. - The removal of the Norrie Road Bridge will result in a reduction of flood levels in the 100 year rainfall event, reducing the flood risk to a number of buildings and roads. - The Project will improve active transport connectivity to recreational facilities including the ability to tie into the proposed greenways and recreational corridors anticipated by the Drury-Ōpāheke Structure Plan. - An improved streetscape will improve the experiential qualities of the corridor for users and private properties adjacent to the road corridor. - The net increase in green infrastructure will result in improved visual amenity for road users and adjacent audiences. - The Project has discovered several new previously unrecorded archaeological sites, which improves the historic heritage record.
-Should new historic evidence be identified during works, this provides an opportunity to present the information to the community through information boards and other displays where the historic heritage of the area is currently not well understood.
+- The Project will provide the necessary transport infrastructure to support and integrate with the planned urban growth in Drury-Ōpāheke, unlocking development capacity. - The Project will provide a safe, reliable transport corridor that enables sustainable travel choice, improves safety and significantly improves access to employment and social amenities. - An improved streetscape will improve the experiential qualities of the corridor for users and private properties adjacent to the road corridor. - Net increase in green infrastructure will result in improved visual amenity for road users and adjacent audiences.